ringosimonchen0820/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    /*
-    /* It's the interface that allows a programming language to manipulate the content, structure, and style of a website.
+    It's the interface that allows a programming language to manipulate the content, structure, and style of a website.
 The browser uses HTML and CSS to structure and style a website and creates a representation of the HTML document called the Document Object Model (DOM).
-The model allows JavaScript to access text and elements of a website document as objects. */
+The model allows JavaScript to access text and elements of a website document as objects.
+    */

 2. What is an event?

+    /*
+    Events are actions that take place in a browser that are either initiated by the user or the browser.
+Using JavaScript responses to events, the browser can respond to interactions in a variety of ways. */

 3. What is an event listener?